 When we first meet Montana he is straight off the ‘banana boat’, a peasant with lofty aspirations and the guile to get there.
 Despite his jail manners and straight-talking attitude, he retains something of a moral code in an environment devoid of morality; he is loyal, a quality that his American employers immediately look to exploit.
 When initial contact Omar Suarez (F. Murray Abraham) tries to underpay him for a job, Tony disputes his offer, confronting the armed gangster with the kind of unmeasured ferocity that belies his lowly status.
 When that same snake sets him up and has his friend Angel Fernandez killed, Montana bites his tongue as he sets about getting close to Frank Lopez (Robert Loggia), a local drug king whose warnings about wanting too much inevitably fall on deaf ears.
 Tony watches and learns, and when he sees an opening he makes his move.
 In the end, Lopez doesn’t stand a chance.

-One of Frank’s principals for survival was to never underestimate the other guy’s greed, but unlike rival Nacho ‘El Gordo’ Contreras, Montana isn’t trying to ‘fuck you out of an extra dime’.
+One of Frank’s principals for survival is to never underestimate the other guy’s greed, but unlike rival Nacho ‘El Gordo’ Contreras, Montana isn’t trying to ‘fuck you out of an extra dime’.
 Money is a means to an end, his ticket to the top, his immunity from servitude.
 ‘First you get the money, then you get the power,’ he tells partner Manny Ribera (Steven Bauer) after working his way up to Lopez associate.
 Later, when Tony is counting millions in unmarked bills with money launderer-come-undercover law enforcement officer Seidelbaum, he refuses to ‘keep the change’ when the sums don’t add up.
 Like Frank’s murder, it’s a matter of principal.
 Unlike Contreras and eventual turncoat Lopez, honour is a point of pride for Montana.
 He makes what he can on the side, but as proven in one of a plethora of wonderfully tense set-pieces at Lopez Motors, he looks a man in the eye before he has them killed.
 Frank is the pig who doesn’t fly straight.

 Montana is not the kind of man who’s fond of taking orders, and in best friend Manny he has a confidante who is content to ride his coattails.
 America may be like, ‘a giant pussy just waiting to get fucked’, but it comes with its own particular constraints, problems that are more bureaucracy than brutality.
 Montana is the foreign poster boy for a nation stripped of traditional moralities, but the real slime are those who shake your hand and smile.
 In America, criminals operate within the law.
 Characters like Jerry the banker — the kind of brash suit who enquires about your wife while increasing your interest rates — or Detective Mel Bernstein (Harris Yulin in devastatingly unscrupulous form), a bottom feeder who shills for the highest bidder and makes it his business to have the dirt on everyone.
 Those are the people who Montana struggles with; the ones who contribute most to his downfall.
-When you fly too close to the sun you inevitably get burnt, or in the case of Montana, burst into a dripping ball of flames and scorch everyone in your social radius.
+When you fly too close to the sun you inevitably get burnt, or in the case of Montana, burst into a dripping ball of flames and scorch everyone within your social radius.

 I always tell the truth.
 Even when I lie.Tony Montana